fuad-bassam/reading-notes/day10/LearningJournal.md

 ----

-then we take about other thing that the queue and his specific condition that meak us add in last and take from first `FIFO`.
+then we take about another thing that the queue and his specific condition that make us add in last and take from first `FIFO`.

-like in real life when we take about line of wating pepole in any market or games .... ,that the first prpole in line take the first place for shoping playing `out the first from the line`.
+like in real life when we take about the line of waiting people in any market or games .... , that the first people in line take the first place for shopping playing `out the first from the line`.
 ![img](./Queue_img2.PNG)

-and we take about fore method we use it with queue
+and we take about four method we use it with queue

 - Method `enqueue` to add an element at the first of Queue.
 - Method `dequeue` to remove the last element in the Queue.